What to do if you have a complaint about our service or your bill

 We take all complaints seriously and will endeavour to resolve any complaints promptly.
 In the unlikely event of your having to make a complaint, please summarise your complaint in writing via email@example.com at the earliest opportunity.

-He will then contact you with details of how to take the matter further pursuant to our Complaints Procedure, a copy of which is available on request.
+We will then contact you with details of how to take the matter further pursuant to our Complaints Procedure:

 Internal Complaints Procedure: